cas-bioinf/rboAnalyzer/readme.md

 - __The `genomes_from_blast` failed__
   The `genomes_from_blast` script has build in handling of failed downloads, but by default it tries only 10 times.
-If you are on instable connection you might get better results by setting the `--retry` to some larger number.
+If you are on unstable connection you might get better results by setting the `--retry` to some larger number.
   Also check if NCBI entrez services are functional.